-Here are some tips to help you, your child and your instructor get the most from a ski lesson:
+Tips to get the most from a child’s ski lesson:

 Prepare your child ahead of time that Mom and Dad will be taking them to ski camp, explaining that Mom and Dad will not be staying.